Philistino/ThinkcellBuilder/README.md

 Visit the [examples folder](examples) for more examples and source files.

 If you wish to learn more about this process, visit the think-cell [automation documentation](https://www.think-cell.com/en/support/manual/jsondataautomation.shtml).

+## Dependencies
+ThinkcellBuilder has no dependencies outside the Python standard library.
+If you want to create charts from pandas dataframes, pandas is obviously needed.

 ## Limitations
 It is currently impossible to derive the types or names of Think-cell objects (e.g., charts, named textfields, etc.) in a template programatically, so all automation methods rely on typo-free expression of object names.
 Mis-typed chart names are silently ignored by Think-cell when it is building the presentation, so please double check your object names and types.